tillitis/tkey-ssh-agent/README.md

 If you're using real hardware, the LED on the USB stick is a steady green while the app is receiving data to sign.
-The LED then flashes green, indicating that you're required to touch the USB stick for the signing to complete.
+The LED then flashes green, indicating that you're required to physically touch the USB stick for the signing to complete.
 The touch sensor is located next to the flashing LED -- touch it and release.
 If running on QEMU, the virtual device is always touched automatically.

 The program should eventually output a signature and say that it was verified.